thomvaill/log4brains/packages/init/assets/index.md

 # Architecture knowledge base

-Welcome 👋 to the architecture knowledge base of Log4brains.
+Welcome 👋 to the architecture knowledge base of {PROJECT_NAME}.
 You will find here all the Architecture Decision Records (ADR) of the project.

 ## Definition and purpose